 Characterization of Certificates.
-Ownership of the Certificates will be treated as ownership, for federal income tax purposes, of (i) "obligations of the United States" within the meaning of Section 7701(a)(19)(C)(ii) of the Code, relating to the definition of federal and domestic savings and loan associations and certain other financial institutions; (ii) "government securities" within the meaning of Section 851(b)(3) of the Code, relating to the definition of regulated investment companies; and (iii) "government securities" within the meaning of Section 856(c)(4)(A) of the Code, relating to the definition of real estate investment trusts.
+Ownership of the Certificates will be treated as ownership, for federal income tax purposes, of (i) "obligations of the United States" within the meaning of Section 7701(a)(19)(C)(ii) of the Code, relating to the definition of federal and domestic savings and loan associations and certain other financial institutions; (ii) "government securities" within the meaning of Section 851(b)(3) of the Code, relating to the definition of regulated investment companies; and (iii) "government securities" within the meaning of Section 851(b)(3) of the Code, relating to the definition of regulated investment companies; and (iii) "government securities" within the meaning of Section 856(c)(4)(A) of the Code, relating to the definition of real estate investment trusts.
 Income from the Certificates, for federal income tax purposes, will be treated as income from "obligations of the United States or of any agency or instrumentality thereof" within the meaning of Section 895 of the Code, relating to the exemption from withholding tax for foreign central banks of issue in certain circumstances, but will not be treated as interest on "obligations secured by mortgages on real property or on interests in real property" within the meaning of Section 856(c)(3)(B) of the Code, relating to the definition of real estate investment trusts.

 State and Local Taxes.
 Under Title 31, Section 3124 of the United States Code, as amended, "obligations of the United States" are exempt from state, municipal or local taxes, other than estate or inheritance taxes and nondiscriminatory taxes or other nonproperty taxes imposed on corporations.
 The United States Supreme Court in 1987 held that certain federally guaranteed trust or pool certificates should not be treated as "obligations of the United States" for purposes of Section 3124, principally because such certificates are secondary, and not primary, obligations of the United States.
 Rockford Life Insurance Co. v.
 Illinois Department of Revenue, 482 U.S. 182 (1987).
 The Certificates issued by the agent of SBA, which is an instrumentality of the United States, arguably can be distinguished from the guaranteed certificates under consideration in Rockford, which were issued by a private entity.
-However, the Certificates may not be considered to be clearly direct and certain obligations of SBA for purposes of Section 3124.
-Accordingly, although there are some factual distinctions between the Certificates and the guaranteed certificates in Rockford, no opinion is expressed as to the treatment of the Certificates under Section 3124.
+However, the Certificates may not be considered to be clearly direct and certain obligations of the United States" for purposes of Section 3124.
+At least one court has held that certificates do not constitute "obligations of the United States" for purposes of Section 3124.
+Sumitomo Trust & Banking Co. v.
+Commissioner of Taxation and Finance, 720 N.Y.
+S.2d 251 (2001).
+Accordingly, although there are some factual distinctions between the Certificates under Section 3124.
 Nevertheless, the laws of particular states may specifically exempt federal guaranteed securities from some state and local taxes, and prospective investors are urged to consult their own tax advisors to determine the tax treatment of the Certificates in their states.